Bills Mafia anxiously awaits kickoff for Bills, Pats playoff game

 ORCHARD PARK, N.Y. — It is business as usual at the tailgating lots across from Highmark Stadium.

-Several fans started showing up at 8:00 Friday morning in anticipation of Saturday night's game.
+Several fans started showing up at 8 a.m.
+Friday in anticipation of Saturday night's AFC wild card game against the New England Patriots.

-Of course, tomorrow will be a little different because it's one of the biggest games of the year and the entire lot will be completely packed.
+Of course, on Saturday, it will be a little different because it's one of the biggest games of the year and the entire lot will be completely packed.

-They're also known as 'the Chefs' after deciding to go into a home game with spray-painted chefs hats and have done ever since.

-Of all the times they've watch the Bills play, tomorrow night's game will be one of the most special.
+Of all the times they've watch the Bills play, Saturday night's game against an AFC East archrival will be one of the most special.

 "As everyone knows, for 20 years, New England has been running the division so now we're back on top and it's nice to have a playoff game and be in the thick of things and be the favorite and the whole nine — everything that comes with it," Peterson said.